Center for Shared Decision Making

 Shared Decision Making Resources at The Dartmouth Institute

-- E-learning courses through TDI Professional Education & Non-Degree Programs
+- E-learning courses through TDI Professional and Continuing Education

 - The Preference Laboratory at The Dartmouth Institute for Health Policy and Clinical Practice is a research group focused on developing tools and interventions to improve shared decision making (SDM) in health care.